charlie-galb/CV/README.md

 #### Creativity

-- Experience
-- Achievements
-- Evidence

-#### Self-motivation

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+Having worked as a creative in the television and publishing sectors, I pride myself on my ability to generate ideas and concepts.
+During my time at Dorling Kindersley, I came up with the story for How Machines Work: Zoo Break, a book that teaches the mechanics of simple machines through a narrative about animals escaping from a zoo.
+I also served as Ghost Writer on the project.
+It went on to win the Royal Society Young Person’s Book Prize in 2016

 #### Attention to detail

-- While working as an Editorial Assistant at Dorling Kindersley, one of my principal duties was proofreading copy for spelling and grammatical errors ahead of publication.
+While working as an Editorial Assistant at Dorling Kindersley, one of my principal duties was proofreading copy for spelling and grammatical errors ahead of publication.
 I was expected to do it quickly and comprehensively.
 This has perfectly prepared me for picking out and fixing typos and errors in code.

 ## Experience

 **Cambly** (January to July 2020)
 English Tutor

-- Working remotely, adapting to clients' demands

 **ILA Vietnam** (October 2018 to October 2019)
 Teacher Coordinator

-- Any experience relevent to software development

 **ILA Vietnam** (February 2016 to September 2018)
 English Teacher

-- Any experience relevent to software development

 **Dorling Kindersley** (July 2014 to November 2015)
-Editorial Assistant
+Editorial Assistant and writer

-- Any experience relevent to software development

 ## Hobbies